Inflammatory diseases in women. Causes of inflammation of the appendages

 Folk remedies

 • We also recommend drinking lemon balm infusion 1/2 cup 3 times a day before meals.
-To prepare the infusion, take 4 teaspoons of dry grass and pour a glass of boiling water, leave for 1 hour, strain.
+To prepare the infusion, take 4 teaspoons of dry herb and pour a glass of boiling water, leave for 1 hour, strain.

 Pathogenic microorganisms disrupt the normal functioning of organs.
 They enter the microflora in several ways: